ProsperOps_Logo

 While not a cost tracking tool on its own, Log Analytics becomes powerful when paired with cost exports or usage telemetry.
 You can run custom queries to analyze usage patterns over time, correlate cost trends with performance data, and build custom dashboards that give deeper operational context to your spend.

-With the Autonomous Discount Management platform, we help you optimize Microsoft Azure’s native discounts to reduce your cloud spend and place you in the 98th percentile of FinOps teams.
 Our platform setup is quick, and our systems work behind the scenes to optimize your cloud costs.
 This allows your teams to concentrate on innovation and growth, while we automate cloud cost optimization for you.

 Get Started for Free